Senior Life Insurance

 However, in the case of wanting to cover a need such as funeral expenses or an inheritance tax liability, there’s no sure way of knowing when a claim would need to be made.
 On this basis, whole life insurance (providing cover whenever death occurs) may be more appropriate.

-If you’re a senior citizen, the most effective way to find a life insurance solution in the UK which would best suit your needs is to speak with an experienced advisor who can provide essential knowledge across different types of policies.
+If you’re a senior citizen, the most effective way to find a life insurance solution which would best suit your needs is to speak with an experienced advisor who can provide essential knowledge across different types of policies.

 If you get in touch we can arrange for an advisor we work with to speak with you directly.

-How can I find affordable life insurance for senior citizens over 75 and 80?
+How can I find affordable life insurance for senior citizens over 75?

 There’s no doubt that old age will affect the cost of life insurance.
 The older you become, the more likely you are to become ill and, therefore, make a claim.
 This ultimately increases the risk a provider has to take which results in higher premiums.